Contents

 Idea 5: Leverage Spend Data For Cost Reduction

-If you have automated the purchasing process, you now have all your purchasing history in one place.
 You can now use this data to analyze spending patterns and identify opportunities for procurement cost savings.

 • Analyze your spending patterns for volume consolidation opportunities.
-For example, purchasing the same item from multiple suppliers can combine the purchase volume and get better volume discounts.
+For example, purchasing the same item from multiple suppliers can combine the purchase volume and get better volume payment discounts.

 • If you are purchasing from a single supplier, you can look at reducing the overall TCO (Total cost of ownership).
 For example, you can ship the product on a different schedule or use a different type of packaging to reduce the cost.